topkecleon/telegram-bot-bash/README.md

 ### Log files

-Bashbot actions are logged in BASHBOT.log, Telegram send/receive errors are logged to ERROR.log.
+Bashbot actions are logged to `BASHBOT.log`, Telegram send/receive errors are logged to `ERROR.log`.
 Start bashbot in debug mode to get all messages send to / received from Telegram and error messages of bash commands also.

 To enable debug mode start bashbot with debug as third argument: `bashbot start debug`